MerouaneBellaha/photo-App/README.md

 ![](/appArchitecture.png)

-This Single view photo has been made as part of my iOs developper course from OpenClassrooms.
+This Single view photo app has been made as part of my iOs developper course from OpenClassrooms.

 Here are the constraints: